1. Where is the Engineering Management program being offered?

 7. What is the quarter system like in relation to the calendar year?

 The academic year is made up of the fall, winter and spring quarters, from late August through May.
 Each quarter includes ten weeks of classes and a week for a final exam.
 Courses are offered during the summer, to assist students in a timely degree completion.
-A calendar of the academic year appears in the Graduate Catalogue.
+A calendar of the academic year appears in the Registrar's Office.

 8. What is the cost of the program?

 The cost of Engineering Management's courses as well as any Rose-Hulman course can be found on the financial aid website in the Tuition per credit hour table.
 Students may receive an additional discount based on their graduate GPA and their course of study.
-This information is captured on the Graduate Studies website under Admission-> Cost.
+This information is captured on the Graduate Studies website under Admissions> Costs and Fees.
 A technology fee of $115.00 per quarter is also charged to full-time students.

 9. What technical courses will be offered?